dart-archive/rpc/README.md

 the API and use it to generate a client stub library to call the server from your client.

-There a two ways to generate a Discovery Document from your server API.
+There are two ways to generate a Discovery Document from your server API.

 - Use the rpc:generate script to generate it from the commandline
 - Retrieve it from a running server instance